bttmusercontent/SimpleHtmlWork/README.md

 # SimpleHtmlWork
 A tiny and simple framework build in PHP for websites who only use HTML.
+Or for people who just want a small website in PHP but do not want to use a big framework.

 <img src="https://cdn.juliandev.nl/simplehtmlwork/build.svg" alt="Build"> <img src="https://cdn.juliandev.nl/simplehtmlwork/license.svg" alt="License"> <img src="https://cdn.juliandev.nl/simplehtmlwork/version.svg" alt="Current version">
+<br><br>

+Running an older version?
+Then check the changelog: [view changelog](changelog.md)

 ## Adding or improving the code.
 If you have looked at the code, and you may have encountered a bug or seen certain things that could be improved to make the system work faster/better, please make a pull request, and I will review the code.
 If I will change my code with your suggested code I will put you inside the contributors section!